rbbratta/rhcos-slb/sdn-to-ovn/README.md

 ### 2. Delete the SLB NNCP

-Deleting the NNCP should not change the network, the network config is already applied.
+Deleting the NNCP should not change the network because the configuration has already been applied.

 Make sure the NNCP is already applied
 ```shell